aws-samples/eks-automated-ipmgmt-multus-pods/README.md

 ## Automated Multus pod IP management on EKS

 For multus pods on EKS, primary pod interface is managed by VPC CNI, however secondary interfaces are managed by other CNIs like ipvlan and different ipams like "host-local" , "static" or "whereabouts" via multus meta-plugin.
-To make these secondary interfaces IPs routable in VPC network, the IP allocation needs to be done manually on the worker node ENS handling the master interface for the multus network attachment.
+To make these secondary interfaces IPs routable in VPC network, the IP allocation needs to be done manually on the worker node ENI, handling the master interface for the multus network attachment.
 This blog explains the procedure of automating this IP allocation seamlessly, without any change in application code.

 ### Problem:
 VPC provides Layer 3 networking, which means only IP address can be used to communicate with one another, Besides that It also maintains coupling of MAC and associated IP addresses to route the traffic to correct ENI (Elastic Network interface), Each ENI attached to EC2 Worker node, needs to have the desired IP address(es) assigned to it.